Snowbum's 1984 R100RT

 When the motorcycle was returned to me, the owner had shipped along with it, new Pilot Activ tires, tubes, and special custom ventilated windshield.
 A Toaster-Tan top triple clamp came too.
 Eventually the new owner was expected to be here, install those things, we'd have some fun for a week or two, and he'd then take the bike.
 In the interim, he decided he had to have an HP2 ...I found a very nice one here at Lake Tahoe for him, purchased it for him, and it, too, was then kept in my garage, until he picked up both bikes, in January, 2014.

-I HAD NOT INTENDED to get another 2 wheeler, but just occasionally ride the Ninja 250 and 500 and a dirt bike that I have access to.
+I HAD NOT INTENDED to get another 2 wheeler, but just occasionally ride the Ninja 250 and 500 and a dirt bike that I have access to, when my back was up to it.
 I intended to do some vintage racing (don't ask on what bike).
 Things changed in Spring of 2015.
 I just could not stand not having an Airhead to ride for over a year ...so ...I purchased one ...a 1995 R100RT, and had it shipped to me from Minnesota.

-One of these changes was to try out a new idea for side-stand modifications, that worked OK.
-Details and photos of that experimental side-stand are here: http://bmwmotorcycletech.info/FarleyBrownSurefoot.htm The 1995R100RT has a EnDuraLast permanent magnet alternator & Alpha ignition, and
+One of these many changes was to try out a new idea for side-stand modifications, that worked OK.
+Details and photos of that experimental side-stand are in here: http://bmwmotorcycletech.info/FarleyBrownSurefoot.htm

-Odyssey battery, all as it came to me, including the from-BMW-as-new heated grips.
-I have the original alternator and ignition.
+The 1995 R100RT presently has a EnDuraLast permanent magnet alternator & Alpha ignition.
+It has BMW heated grips.
+I have kept the original alternator and ignition for the next owner.
 I installed special electrical outlets, 13" height Parabellum windshield (I cut down the taller Parabellum the bike came with, and I have the original owner's even taller windshield on my storage shelf (he was original owner, purchased it new, and he is 6'7" tall, and 38" inseam....).
-I've changed/modified a few other items.
+I've changed/modified a few other items, improving reliability, etc.

 Return to Technical Articles LIST Page